Financial Modeling Interview Questions

 Most common questions (and answers) asked in a financial modeling interview

-In this Financial Modeling Interview guide, We’ve compiled a list of the most common and frequently asked financial modeling interview questions.
-This guide is perfect for anyone interviewing for a financial analyst job or any other roles requiring knowledge in the field as it helps you prepare for the most critical questions relating to financial modeling concepts and application.
+In this Financial Modeling Interview guide, we’ve compiled a list of the most common and frequently asked financial modeling interview questions.
+This guide is perfect for anyone interviewing for a financial analyst job or any other role requiring knowledge in the field as it helps you prepare for the most critical questions relating to financial modeling concepts and application.

 Alongside with this comprehensive guide to financial modeling interview questions (and answers), you may also be interested in exploring “The Analyst Trifecta“ — CFI’s guide on how to be a great financial analyst.

-This guide focuses exclusively on technical financial modeling interview questions, especially the fundamental knowledge on building financial models using software such as Excel.
+This guide focuses exclusively on technical financial modeling interview questions, especially the fundamental knowledge of building financial models using software such as Excel.

 General best-practices for finance or financial modeling interview questions include:

-A financial model is simply a tool that’s usually built in Excel to forecast a business’ financial performance into the future.
-The forecast is typically based on the company’s historical performance and requires preparing an income statement, balance sheet, cash flow statement and supporting schedules (known as a 3 statement model).
-From there, more advanced types of models can be built such as discounted cash flow analysis (DCF model), leveraged-buyout, mergers and acquisitions, and sensitivity analysis.
+A financial model is simply a tool that’s usually built in Excel to forecast, or project, a business’ financial performance into the future.
+The forecast is typically based on the company’s historical performance and requires preparing an income statement, balance sheet, cash flow statement, and supporting schedules (known as a “three statement model”).
+From there, more advanced types of models can be built, such as discounted cash flow analysis (DCF model), leveraged-buyout, mergers and acquisitions, and sensitivity analysis.

-There are 10 major steps in building a financial model:
+There are 10 major steps involved in building a financial model: